Sur cette page

 Big changes ahead: Our governance revolution

 Our ability to protect the public starts at the top.
-This is why Council decided four years ago to undertake a top-to-bottom review of its governance operations and structure.
+This is why Council conducted a top-to-bottom review of its governance operations and structure.
 Council did this to make sure it was keeping pace with the public’s changing needs.